wrvenkat/config_scripts/README.md

   The scripts in this folder backup and restore the configuration information of one software.

 #### Conventions and guidelines for creating a config script####
-  * The bnr script guarantees that the files and file paths for passed are aboslute and they exist (if required).
+  * The bnr script guarantees that the files and file paths passed are aboslute and they exist.
   * The bnr script calls the config script with the following arguments and hence must expect and consume accordinlgy,
 	1. 1st argument - the absolute file path for the file **or** `!` to indicate no file.
 	2. 2nd argument - the value 0 for backup and 1 for restore.